Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 More specifically, APIs allow people to send and retrieve data using code.
 However, It’s more common to use APIs to retrieve data; for instance, you can read this blog post because your web browser retrieved the data that makes up this page from the DataCamp server.

-The de facto industry standard for sending HTTP requests in Python is the requests library.
-There is also Python’s built-in urllib, but Pythonistas tend to prefer the python requests API due to its readability and the fact it supports fully restful APIs – something we will touch on a little later.
+The requests library is the de facto industry standard for sending HTTP requests in Python.
+There is also Python’s built-in urllib, but Pythonistas tend to prefer the Python requests API due to its readability and the fact that it supports fully restful APIs—something we will touch on a little later.

-The requests library isolates all of the challenges of making requests behind a straightforward API - this allows you to concentrate on communicating with services and consuming data in your application.
+The requests library isolates all the challenges of making requests behind a straightforward API, allowing you to concentrate on communicating with services and consuming data in your application.

 In this article, we will walk through some of the core components of the requests library and provide some code examples to help you get started.